xkyleann/xkyleann/README.md

 ### Hi there (=^ ◡ ^=)👋
   I am Edibe Tutku from Poland/Krakow.
 I am senior at AGH Science and Technology University with a passion of coding.
 I have worked seasonal as a Software Developer and Data Scientist.
 Currently, I am interested in opportunities to learn more about software development, implant microchip technology and specifically Data Science.
 I also enjoy, UX-UI and graphic design/digital art in general.
-Outside of work, my interests include mathematics, physics and currently working on project(s) related to both subject.
+Outside of work, my interests include mathematics, physics and kitesurf.

 ## Skills and Experience
 * 📱 SQL, PostgreSQL